scootykins/4chan-list-webm/README.md

 # 4chan-list-webm

-Given a thread URL, returns an array of objects containing the filename and URL of every webm.
+Given a board and thread number, returns an array of objects containing the filename and URL of every webm.

-Because CORS [is only supported](https://github.com/4chan/4chan-API/issues/35) with an origin of `http(s)://boards.4chan.org`, this module **does not work in the browser; it only works with Node.js**
+Because CORS [is only supported](https://github.com/4chan/4chan-API/issues/35) with an origin of `http(s)://boards.4chan.org`, this module **does not work in the browser; it only works with Node.js**.

+### Update 2.0.0

+Breaking changes:
+* Now requires arguments `board` and `threadNo` (thread number) instead of `url`

 ## Installation